solid/solid-prep/src/boilerplate/considerations.md

 Some of the normative references within this specification point to documents with a Living Standard or Draft status, meaning their contents can still change over time.
 It is advised to monitor these documents, as such changes might have implications.

 Since [PROTOCOL] defines representation and semantics for the use of [SUPER] to transmit notifications from Solid resources, it follows that the [PROTOCOL] inherits security and privacy considerations of both the [SUPER] and the Solid Protocol.
-Considerations relevant to the use of [SUPER] for transmitting notifications are discussed in [[!PREP]] [[PREP#name-considerations|§ 11 Considerations]], and considerations relevant to Solid Protocol are discussed in  [[!SOLID]] [[SOLID#considerations|§ 10 Considerations]].
+Considerations relevant to the use of [SUPER] for transmitting notifications are discussed in [[!PREP]] [[PREP#name-considerations|§ 11 Considerations]], and considerations relevant to Solid Protocol are discussed in  [[!SOLID-PROTOCOL]] [[SOLID-PROTOCOL#considerations|§ 10 Considerations]].

 ## Security Considerations ## {#security-considerations}